ConservationInternational/trends.earth/docs/source/about/development.rst

 There are a number of different branches of the trends.earth repository that are under active development.
 As the plugin does not yet officially support QGIS3, the "qgis2" branch is where most development work is happening.
-The "master" branch has some initial changes to support QGIS3, and will eventually become the primary place for development once that version is released.
+The "master" branch is being modified to support QGIS3, and will eventually become the primary place for development once version 1.0 of the plugin is released.

 The first time you download the trends.earth code, you will also need to clone the "schemas" submodule that is located within it, under "LDMP\\schemas".
 If